wakatime/wakaq/README.md

     # the current machine.
     concurrency="cores*4",

+    # Number of concurrent asyncio tasks per worker process.
+Must be an int or
+    # str which evaluates to an int.
+The variable "cores" is replaced with the
+    # number of processors on the current machine.
+Default is zero for no limit.
+    async_concurrency=50,

     # Raise SoftTimeout in a task if it runs longer than 30 seconds.
 Can also be set per
     # task or queue.
 If no soft timeout set, tasks can run forever.
     soft_timeout=30,  # seconds